Project-MONAI/MONAI/docs/source/highlights.md

 More details of practice is at [Model ensemble tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/models_ensemble.ipynb).

 ### 3. Transfer learning for different input / output classes
-`Transfer-learning` is a very common and efficient training approach, especially in the medical-specific domain where obtaining large datasets for training can be difficult.
-So transfer-learning from a pre-trained checkpoint can significantly improve the model metrics and shorten training time.
+`Transfer-learning` is a common and efficient training approach, especially in the medical-specific domain where obtaining large datasets for training can be difficult.
+So transfer learning from a pre-trained checkpoint can significantly improve the model metrics and shorten training time.

 MONAI provided `CheckpointLoader` to load a checkpoint for the workflow before training, and it allows some `layer names` of the current network don't match the checkpoint, or some `layer shapes` don't match the checkpoint, which can be useful if the current task has different input image classes or output classes.